MarkLannen/work-120/hw-FinalProjectProposal/readme.md

 Even though abstract art often looks completely spontaneous and chaotic, it was often meticulously planned and executed.
 Kandinsky in particular planned his abstract works very carefully, so I will need to do the same when writing my code.

 I think I will need to divide geometric elements into groups and code them as classes that I will then use to create a certain number of similar objects.
-It will be challenging for me to create a class that will be flexible enough to several similar but distinct objects.
+It will be challenging for me to create a class that will be flexible enough to contain several similar but distinct objects.

 A challenge I envision having is that I would prefer to not create elements that are made up of only one color.
 I would prefer to go at least some way towards creating fill and stroke colors that look something like what you would see in a painting on canvas, with it's textures and gradients.
 I don't know if that is possible and will have to research it.

 Another challenge I see is coming up with an effective way of moving all the elements.
-Coding movement hasn't been easy for me, which is partly why I wanted to include a strong element of it in my final project so that I could finally get my head around how to do it!
+Coding movement hasn't been easy for me, which is partly why I wanted to include a strong element of it in my final project so that I could finally get my head around how to do it.
+I'm wondering if I will have to move all the coordinates individually, or if there is a way of moving an entire object with just one computation.

+## Work Plan